Vera Deacon

 Dr Vera Frances Deacon OAM (née Pember, 19 July 1926 – 16 May 2021) was an Australian historian, writer and philanthropist.

 Biography

 Deacon was born in the Newcastle suburb of Mayfield and raised on Dempsey and Mosquito Island (also known as Moscheto), on the Hunter River.
+She lived for many years in Stockton and was actively involved in the study and promotion of the history of Stockton and the Hunter River Islands.

-In 2019 the book Singing Back The River was published, which includes her stories and recollections of life on the Hunter River.
+In 2019, the book Singing Back The River was published, which includes her stories and recollections of life on the Hunter River.

 She first started donating to the University of Newcastle’s archives in 2001 to support regional history through the acquisition, conservation and research of significant regional historical resources.

 Recognition

 The Vera Deacon Regional History Fund was established in her honour in 2008.
 She was named Freeman of the City of Newcastle, New South Wales, Australia in 2019.

-In 2020 Deacon was awarded the Medal of the Order of Australia for service to community history and to conservation.
+In 2020, Deacon was awarded the Medal of the Order of Australia for service to community history and to conservation.
 In this same year she was awarded an honorary doctorate, Doctor of Letters, from the University of Newcastle.